Anemia is known as a condition when you have low levels of iron in your blood.

 - Cold hands and feet

-But as your anemia goes from mild and moderate to severe, your body will experience more severe anemic symptoms.
+But as your anemia goes from mild and moderate to severe, your body will experience more severe symptoms.

 In most cases, your body starts manifesting visible physical changes as well.